Great Barrier Reef enters crucial period in coral bleaching

 Scientists fear the latest coral death rate could match those events.

-“At the moment, it’s definitely the most extensive bleaching event we’ve ever had,” U.S. National Oceanographic and Atmospheric Administration Coral Reef Watch scientist William Skirving said Friday.
+“At the moment, it’s definitely the most extensive bleaching event we’ve ever had,” U.S. National Oceanic and Atmospheric Administration Coral Reef Watch scientist William Skirving said Friday.

 “It’s certainly an end-to-end bleaching event with severe bits at each end and it’s not looking good for the southern end, but it really depends on the weather in the next two weeks,” he said.